alexander-shatravka/quasar-firebase-ext-test/README.md

 ```bash
 cp .env.example .env
 ```
-And past your config for FIRESTORE
+And paste your config for FIRESTORE to the .env file

 # Quasar App (firebase-ext-test)